Easy Living (1937)

 J. B. Ball (Edward Arnold, who often played loud businessmen who yell a lot,) is the 3rd biggest banker on Wall Street–the “Bull of Broad Street.”
 He’s crazy rich, but he’s also crazy thrifty.
 And clumsy.
 We’ve only just been introduced to him when he falls down the stairs and lands at his butler’s feet, prompting this fabulous line:

 J.B. is mad at everyone in the house for their spending habits, and he’s frustrated by his son’s lazy (unemployed) ways.
-J.B. reminds me of The Lady Eve‘s portly, loud millionaire father played by Eugene Pallette.
-Both are charmingly blunt and not at all snobbishly “upper-crust.”
-And both have odd sons and great butlers.
+J.B. reminds me of The Lady Eve‘s portly, loud millionaire father and My Man Godfrey‘s patriarch, both played by Eugene Pallette.
+All these dads are charmingly blunt and not at all snobbishly “upper-crust.”
+And they all have odd kids and great butlers.

-Johnny Ball (Ray Milland, Dial M for Murder, We’re Not Dressing) is tired of being bullied and announces that he is going to get a job and move of the house.
-To add extra comedy, the butler (Robert Greig, Sullivan’s Travels, The Palm Beach Story) provides amusing commentary throughout this loud breakfast.
+Johnny Ball (Ray Milland) is tired of being bullied and announces that he is going to get a job and move of the house.
+To add extra comedy, the butler provides amusing commentary throughout this loud breakfast.
 You can watch the opening scene here.

 Note that Edward Arnold and Jean Arthur received top billing, with Ray Milland in third.
 Milland was not a big star in 1937; he’d been cast in small roles at Paramount until quite recently when he was loaned out to Universal for Three Smart Girls (1936), and then, riding high on the success of that film, starred opposite Dorothy Lamour in The Jungle Princess (1936).